TritonDataCenter/rfd/rfd/0154/README.md

 > **ResizeMachineDisk (POST /:login/machines/:id/disks/:slot?action=resize)**
 >
 > Resizes a VM's disk.
-Only supported with bhyve VMs.
+Only supported with bhyve instances that use the [flexible disk space](XXX link) feature.
 New in CloudAPI 9.x.y.
 >
 > While the ability to shrink disks is offered, its purpose is to recover from accidental growth of the wrong disk.
 Shrinking a disk preserves the first part of the disk, permanently discarding the end of the disk.
 VM snapshots offer no protection against accidental shrinkage.
 If a file system within the VM has been grown to use the new space after accidental growth, shrinking the disk will result in file system corruption and data loss.
 >